Here are a few questions for you – answer ‘yes’ or ‘no’ for each:

 2 – If you order 3 courses at a restaurant, would you prefer to get all your food at once, rather than receive each course separately at different times?

 3 – In a relay, would a single person beat the relay team?

 If you answered ‘no’ to each question, then perhaps take a few minutes to read on, because agile might just improve productivity within your business.
 Or maybe you already use agile, in which case high five to you – fill in the form below and let’s do business together!

-Agile working is a way of working in which a business empowers its people to work where, when and how they choose, with maximum flexibility and minimum constraints.
-Agile working benefits include improved performance, “best in class” value, delivery and customer service.
+Agile working is a way of working in which a business empowers its people to work where, when, and how they choose, with maximum flexibility and minimum constraints.
+Agile working benefits include improved performance, “best in class” value, delivery, and customer service.

 Your working day to-do list could be as long as your arm, but in reality, do you really have the time and budget to complete everything?
-Everything cant be a priority and that’s a fact!
+Everything cant is a priority and that’s a fact!
 The idea of being able to multi-task is the myth and as humans, we can only focus on one thing at a time, well two if you counting breathing as one.
 This being said we also only have a certain amount of hours in the day and a certain amount of dollars in the bank.
-When you compare what needs doing, the number of hours it will take to complete everything and if budgets can cover this, this is where agile working comes in.
+When you compare what needs to do, the number of hours it will take to complete everything and if budgets can cover this, this is where agile working comes in.

 It’s human nature to think every task on a list is crucial.
-But relative prioritisation forces you to compare each task to all of the others to determine how important it really is.
+But relative prioritization forces you to compare each task to all of the others to determine how important it really is.
 This makes it easier to identify flaws in the everything-is-crucial approach.